-ov Interpreting the Old Testament, by Walter Harrelson (Holt, Reinhart and Winston, 1964, 529 pp.) Prof. of Bible at Vanderbilt Divinity School.
-A convenient synopsis of critical thought today.
-The Old Testament, Its Origins and Composition by Curt Kuhl (John Knox) The Old Testament: Its Formation and Development, by Arthur Weiser (Association Press).
-Both this and the book by Kuhl give good surveys of recent literature; both are written from the standpoint of modern negative criticism.
-The Message of Genesis, by Ralph H. Elliott (Broadman Press).
-Accepts the validity of the documentary hypothesis and the "double account of creation."
-The Problem of the Hexateuch and other Essays, by G. von Rad (McGraw-Hill).
-Christianity in the Computer Age, by Morton and James McLeman (Harper and Row) A Critical Introduction to the Old Testament, G. W. Anderson (Duckworth) Gives the latest views in a brief compass A Light to the Nations, Norman K. Gottwald (Harper), 1959 Old Testament in Modern Research, Herbert F. Hahn (Muhlenberg) The Books of the Old Testament, Robt.
-H. Pfeiffer (Harper) Understanding the Old Testament, Bernhard W. Anderson (Prentice-Hall) The Covenant, Colvin Alves (Cambridge).
-Accepts most of the older documentary views.
-The Hebrew Illiad, Robt.
-H. Pfeiffer and Wil Pollard (Harper) Popularizes the two-document theory of the books of Samuel.
-A Survey of the Old Testament, W. W. Sloan (Abingdon).
-A college textbook; accepts the documentary hypothesis.
-He That Cometh, S. Mowinckel (Abingdon, N. Y.) Considered a "foremost O. T. scholar" from Oslo, Norway.
-A History of Criticism, Geo.
-Edward Saintsbury (3 vol.) Loci Critici, Passages Illustrative of Critical Theory and Practice by Geo.
-Edward Saintsbury P (7 3 11
+- The Old Testament, An Introduction by Otto Eissfeldt (Harper and Row) A translation of a long accepted classic of higher criticism.
+Eissfeldt easily the most eminent liberal scholar in this field on the Continent, is a faith adherent of the Graf-Wellhausen hypothesis.
+His Introduction will take a commanding position in liberal circles in the English-speaking world, doubtless displading Pfeiffer and Driver altogether. - Interpreting the Old Testament, by Walter Harrelson (Holt, Reinhart and Winston, 1964, 529 pp.) Prof of Bible at Vanderbilt Divinity School.
+A convenient synopsis of critical though today. - The Old Testament, Its Origins and Composition by Curt Kuhl (John Knox) (English translation) - The Old Testament: Its Formation and Development by Arthur Weiser (Association Press).
+Both this and the book by Kuhl give good surveys of recent literature; both are written from the standpoin of modern negative criticism. - The Message of Genesis, by Ralph H. Elliott (Broadman Press)

+Accepts the validity of the documentary hypothesis and the "double account of creation" - The Problem of the Hexateuch and other Essays, by G. von Rad (McGraw-Hill) - Christianity in the Computer Age, by Morton and James McLeman (Harper & Row) - Robert Morgenthaler, Statistik des neutestamentlichen Wortschatzes - A Critical Introduction to the Old Testament, G. W. Anderson (Duckworth) Gives the latest views in a brief compass - A Light to the Nations, Norman K. Gottwald (Harper), 1959 - Old Testament in Modern Research, Herbert F. Hahn (Muhlenberg) - The Books of the Old Testament, Robt.
+H. Pfeiffer (Harper) - Understanding the Old Testament, Bernhard W. Anderson (Prentice # Hall) - The Covenant, Colvin Alves (Cambridge) Accepts most of the older documentary views. - The Hebrew Illiad, Robt.
+H. Pfeiffer and Wil Pollard (Harper).

+Popularizes the two-document theory of the books of Samuel - 22/95 A Survey of the Old Testament, W. W. Sloan (Abingdon) A college textbook.
+Accepts the documentary hypothesis. - He That Cometh, S. Mowinckel (Abingdon, N.Y.)
+A "Foremost O.T. scholar" from Oslo, Norway.